-Categorize startups and compare them for venture capitalists' analysis purposes.
-Utilized information extraction and entity recognition to identify and deduct the key aspects of a startup.
-Built the training data by scraping scraped from Bloomberg articles with a Quora question.
-In the backend, implemented a deep neural network architecture composing of two LSTM units for word semantic embedding for the two documents linked to a series of dense layers terminated with a single unit softmax output for sentence similarity.
+This app categorizes startups and compares them for venture capitalists' analysis purposes.
+We utilized information extraction and entity recognition to identify and deduct the critical aspects of a startup.
+Then, we built the training data by scraping from Bloomberg articles with a Quora question.
+In the backend, we implemented a deep neural network architecture composing of two LSTM units for word semantic embedding for the two documents linked to a series of dense layers terminated with a single unit softmax output for sentence similarity.

 Eyes for the Visually Impaired

-The app utilizes the front facing camera and a minimalistic UI to analyze a room, then providing feedback reguarding the surroundings.
-Furthermore, by enabling the user to use voice commands they can interact through a much easier mean and find out important information.
-Some features include being able to tell which side of the room and item of interest is on, and describing the general surroundings.
+The app utilizes the front-facing camera and a minimalistic UI to analyze a room, then provides feedback regarding the surroundings.
+Furthermore, by enabling the user to use voice commands, they can interact through a much easier mean to find out important information.
+Some features include being able to tell which side of the room an item of interest is on and describing general surroundings.

 Map of Companies in Nuclear

-A map featuring over 1000+ companies working in the nuclear industry and their associated information – location, website, and short description.
-Built on Mapbox’s infrastructure and Github Pages static hosting, provides a simplistic visualization of the spread of data and their according categorization.
+This is a map featuring over 1000 companies working in the nuclear industry and their associated information—location, website, and a short description.
+The app was built on Mapbox’s infrastructure and Github Pages static hosting and provide a simple visualization of the spread of data and their respective categorization.
 All data is downloaded on the fly and uses minimal system resources.

 Former Students Seach Engine

-YCDS Matcher runs on facebooks graph api, whitepages and pipl.
-Each of the sources contribute their own parts of the data and act as forms of validation.
-Its works by scraping through multiple different online sources and building a genealogy to then track down a person who you lack their information.
+YCDS Matcher runs on Facebook’s graph API, Whitepages, and pipl.
+Each of the sources contributes to their parts of the data and acts as a form of validation.
+It works by scraping through multiple different online sources and building a genealogy to then track down a person.

 Friends Through Concerts

-Vibez was the result of a challenge in Outsidelands Hacks, build a way to connect people who attend the concert.
-Our idea was to connect people with people of similar taste so they could attend but also bond with friends.
-The app is built using AngularJS but depends on ionic for components, it also uses a NodeJS server for data retrieval.
+Vibez was the result of a challenge in Outsidelands Hacks, built to connect people who attend the concert.
+The idea was to connect people with a similar interest not to only attend but also bond with friends.
+The app is built using AngularJS but depends on ionic for components.
+It also uses a NodeJS server for data retrieval.

 Simple and Available Web Proxy

-FancyProx is an easy to deploy proxy utilizing Google App Engine as a host.
-FancyProx is a more optimized proxy in comparison to others because it caches websites as it goes allowing for quicker retrieval on a secondary visit.
-Furthermore, because it is on google app engine it allows for users to create their own personal proxy easily.
+FancyProx is an easy-to-deploy proxy utilizing Google App Engine as a host.
+FancyProx is a more optimized proxy in comparison to others because it caches websites as it goes, allowing for quicker retrieval on a subsequent visit.
+Furthermore, because it is on the Google App Engine, it enables users to create their proxy easily.

 Share school To MyHomework

-MyTransfer integrates Learning Systems, Schoology, Edmodo, and Blackboard, and the homework management system, MyHomework, together.
+MyTransfer integrates Learning Systems, Schoology, Edmodo, Blackboard, and the homework management system, MyHomework.
 MyTransfer reverse engineers the MyHomework system so that you do not need to worry about adding assignments anymore.
-Best of all it copies all relevant information like date, time, description and more!
+Most importantly, it copies all relevant information, such as date, time, description, and more.

 Your School Schedule in a Convenient Place

-Deployed to over 800 students.
-This tool allows a user to view the amount of time remaining in a class period and the schedule format that corresponds with the day.
-This was a difficult project to make because it requires native code injection to enable notifications.
+With deployment to over 800 students, this tool allows a user to view the amount of time remaining in a class period and the schedule format that corresponds with the day.
+This was a challenging project to execute because it requires native code injection to enable notifications.

 An Eye Test More Convenient than the Doctor